 On the east coast, Bill Robes also discovered and the fun of tin lid tossing, and independently of Fred Morrison, also invents and markets a plastic flying disc which was called the “Space Saucer.”

 Fred Morrison improves on his flying saucer invention with a second disc, the Pluto Platter, which had the famous "Play catch - invent games" engraved on the back.
 Was disc golf one of these invented games?

 Wham-O begins marketing Morrison's Pluto Platter in 1957.
 In 1958, Wham-O added the name “Frisbee” to the Pluto Platter discs and trademarked it as the name for all the subsequent discs they developed and marketed from that point on.

-Copar Company of Chicago markets a disc called "Sky Saucer" that included a rule book for the game of "Sky Golf".
+The Copar Company of Chicago markets a disc called "Sky Saucer" which included a set of rules for the game of "Sky Golf".